Equine Assisted Learning (EAL)

 Our Equine Assisted Learning program follows the practices and guidelines of the Equine Assisted Growth and Learning Association (EAGALA) and our instructors have done extensive certification and continuing education in order to provide a student centered approach.
 We constantly search for and develop the most effective EAL curriculum, activities and approaches.
 Our main goal is to provide our students with a quality educational program that uses a unique approach to education.

-EAL Program classes typically spend one school day at Pal-O-Mine participating in the program with our staff, horses and other animals around the property.
+EAL Program classes typically spend one school day at Pal-O-Mine participating in the program with our staff, horses and other animals around the farm.

-Pal-O-Mine has a history of fully successful EAL Programs with local school districts, which includes reaching out to a wide variety of at risk populations.
-This successful application to various school settings, communities and populations adds to the generalizability of the EAL Program to many different students at risk for school failure.
-In the past, we have worked with students with cognitive disabilities, emotional disturbances, adjudicated youth, at risk teens, hearing impaired students, learning disabled, and students with mental illnesses
+Pal-O-Mine has a history of fully successful EAL programs with local school districts, which includes reaching out to a wide variety of at risk populations.
+This successful application to various school settings, communities and populations adds to the generalizability of the EAL program to many different students at risk for school failure.
+In the past, we have worked with students with cognitive disabilities, emotional disturbances, adjudicated youth, at risk teens, hearing impaired students, learning disabled, and students with mental illness.